Ridley, Cheshire

-Ridley is a civil parish in the unitary authority of Cheshire East and the ceremonial county of Cheshire, England, which lies to the north east of Malpas and to the west of Nantwich.
+Ridley is a former civil parish, now in the parish of Bulkeley and Ridley, in the unitary authority area of Cheshire East and the ceremonial county of Cheshire, England, which lies to the north east of Malpas and to the west of Nantwich.
 The parish is largely rural with scattered farms and buildings and no significant settlements.
-In 2001, the population was a little over 100.
+In 2001, the population was 120.
 Nearby villages include Bulkeley, Bunbury, Faddiley, Peckforton and Spurstow.
 At the 2011 Census the population had fallen less than 100.
 Details are included in the civil parish of Peckforton.

 Governance

+Ridley is administered jointly with Bulkeley by the Bulkeley & Ridley Parish Council.
+Ridley was formerly a township in the parish of Bunbury, and from 1866 was a civil parish in its own right.
+On 1 April 2023 the parish was abolished and merged with Bulkeley to form "Bulkeley and Ridley".